Little Bradley Falls NC

 Little Bradley Falls

-We arrived later in the evening, and met many people with teens and children walking back to the parking lot.
-When we arrived there were only a few people at the falls itself.
+When we arrived, there were only a few people at the falls.
 We found a large rock, sat down, and enjoyed the sights and sounds, along with some water and snacks.

-Little Bradley Falls is really a beautiful waterfall.
-We spent the remainder of our time photographing the Little Bradley Falls and exploring around a little, before heading back to the parking lot and calling it a day.
+Little Bradley Falls is a really beautiful waterfall.
+We spent the rest of our time photographing the Little Bradley Falls and exploring around a little before heading back to the parking lot and calling it a day.

 About the author